cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

       * Moving application between CF or K8s deployments will be easier
    * Disadvantages
       * Higher implementation efforts for the Cloud Controller
-      * Applications with binding information >`130KB` have to go with the file option and adopt it

 The 2) alternatives offers more than just addressing the issue of this RFC.
 It suggests an option to evolve the CF platform towards a different service binding specification defined by the Cloud Native community.
 This means higher implementation efforts for the CF platform and application developers, but possible benefits from the Cloud Native community.
 This RFC has a light preference for the 2) alternative because of the listed advantages but the feedback of the CF community is wanted here.